 This is at the heart of the mission here at John Paul the Great Catholic University and it is the reason why we have spent the last two years encouraging, developing, and implementing “households” here on campus.

 If you didn’t go to Franciscan University, you might not be familiar with what I’m talking about.
-A “household” is a group of men or women of the same gender who form spiritual bonds of friendship through a common mission and spiritual charism.
+A “household” is a group of men or women of the same sex who form spiritual bonds of friendship through a common mission and spiritual charism.
 Each household is held together by core commitments and devotions that help foster their own specific spirituality and mission.
 Their goal is to pursue holiness together by common prayer and fellowship, giving to them the experience of an intimate Christian community while here on campus.

 We believe that households are foundational for giving our students the encounter they need to be impacted by Christ before they go out to impact culture for Christ.